 William B. McGregor [+–]

-Unlike the majority of functionally oriented theories, Systemic Functional Grammar and its congeners – referred to as Neo-Firthian theories – have evinced little interest in linguistic typology, and have made but minimal impact on the discipline.
-This book addresses these lacunae from two complementary perspectives.
-First, some inadequacies of the dominant “atheoretical” approaches to linguistic typology are identified, and it is shown how these can be circumvented through a firm foundation in a Neo-Firthian theoretical framework.
-Second, it is contended that Neo-Firthian approaches must take typology seriously as a criterion of theoretical adequacy, and be able to account for the full range of grammatical phenomena and their variation across languages, as well as those features that are universal.
-The argument proceeds through case studies of a selection of grammatical phenomena, in particular, grammatical relations, the noun phrase, complex sentence constructions, optional case marking and grammatical classification.
-Given the paucity of Neo-Firthian informed typological investigations, the book is largely programmatic, and points to potential mutual enrichments of linguistic typology and Neo-Firthian theories.
-The book is of interest to linguistics working within Systemic Functional Linguistics and other functional theories, as well as to typologists.
+On the one hand, this book identifies the inadequacies of the dominant ‘atheoretical’ approaches to linguistic typology, and shows how these can be circumvented through a firm foundation in a Neo-Firthian theoretical framework.
+On the other hand, it contends that Neo-Firthian approaches must take typology seriously as a criterion of theoretical adequacy, and be able to account for the full range of grammatical phenomena and their variation across languages, as well as those features that are universal.
+Case studies illustrate this argument through a selection of grammatical phenomena – in particular, grammatical relations, the noun phrase, complex sentence constructions, optional case marking and grammatical classification.

 Table of Contents